Ananya0104/Image-Enhancement-and-Analysis-using-CNN/README.md

 # Image-Enhancement-and-Analysis-using-CNN
-Analysing edge detection, sharpening, and noise reduction on images using CNNs.
+Analysing edge detection, sharpening, and noise reduction and Effects of changing strides on images and how it alters their properties and appearance